vandanrohatgi/blog-grave/_posts/2021-1-17-Pursuit-of-snappyness.md

 Going near the router with the app open resulted in a increase in signal and now was at about `-33 db`.
 The boost was double in strength.
 Well that confirms tip I read.
 It said to keep the router where you work OR just in the center of the house.
 As long as the router is in line of sight, it should work well.
 Keeping the router above the ground and away from electronics may be a good idea.

 I also read about the position of the antenna of the router.
 Keeping the them horizontal leads to better upwards signal (floors) and vertical position leads to better horizontal coverage.
 So I made one antenna horizontal and the other one vertical.
 Just to get maximum coverage.

+Just doing this improved my signal strength by a few decibels.

 ### Lesson 2: Channel your Power!